Azrxel/Obsidian-Vault/COMNET/DevNet/DevNet Final Exam/Final Exam Questions & Answers.md

 36. **Which <mark class="hltr-yellow">git command</mark> is used to <mark class="hltr-green">compare</mark> <mark class="hltr-yellow">changes</mark> <mark class="hltr-green">between</mark> <mark class="hltr-yellow">files</mark>?**
     - <mark class="hltr-orange">git diff</mark>

-37. **Refer to the exhibit.
+37. **Refer to the exhibit (code).
 Match the missing components of the Python script for authenticating to the Cisco Network Services Orchestrator and obtaining a list of network devices using the username of “superadmin” and password of “soverysecure!”.
 (Not all options are used.)**

     `import requests`